BTH Faculty and Instructors

-Dr. Sophie Hallstedt is an assistant professor and Vice-Head of the Department of Strategic Sustainable Development at BTH.
+Dr. Sophie Hallstedt is an associate professor and Vice-Head of the Department of Strategic Sustainable Development at BTH.
 She was the third Programme Director of MSLS at BTH (2008-2009).
 She has a master’s degree in societal design from Luleå University of Technology and a PhD in sustainable product innovation from BTH.
 She has extensive experience in interdisciplinary research and training in sustainable product innovation and she has co-developed a masters program in sustainable product- and service innovation.

 M.Sc.
 Pierre Johnsson is a lecturer at the Department of Strategic Sustainable Development at BTH.
 He has a B.Sc. in electrical engineering from Carleton University, Canada, and a Master’s in Strategic Leadership towards Sustainability from BTH.
 He has extensive experience in strategic management work in companies and municipalities.

 M.Sc.
 Elaine Daly is a lecturer at the Department of Strategic Sustainable Development at BTH.
 She has a B.Eng. in Mechanical and Manufacturing Engineering from Trinity College Dublin, Ireland, and a Master’s in Strategic Leadership towards Sustainability from BTH.
 She has worked in the fields of International Development, Finance and Health as a coach, trainer and consultant.

 Patricia Lagun Mesquita is a PhD student at the Strategic Sustainable Development department at the Blekinge Institute of Technology (BTH), Sweden.
 Her research focuses on how to strategically integrate a social sustainability perspective into the product innovation process.
 Patricia has a B.A. in Social Sciences with a major in Anthropology from the University of Sao Paulo, Brazil, and a Master’s in Strategic Leadership towards Sustainability from BTH.
 Prior to her PhD, she worked for several years with supporting companies in Brazil in integrating sustainability thinking into their practices.

 Dr. Cecilia Bratt is an assistant professor and director of studies at the Department of Strategic Sustainable Development at BTH.
 She has a degree in chemical engineering from Chalmers University of Technology, a high school teacher degree with a focus on chemistry and chemical engineering from Linköping University and a doctorate in strategic sustainable development from BTH.